Awards and Funding

 US Travel Ban

 SFU Student Services has a new website for students (and prospective students) affected by the US travel ban—includes travel advice.
-Note: SFU has waived application fees for incoming (grad and undergrad) students from the eight affected countries.

 Free confidential legal advice if you feel that you have been discriminated against, harassed, or faced violence because you are Muslim or are perceived to be Muslim.